 - If none of the scientific reasons work, many turn to the religious, with theories ranging from the Seventh-day Adventist, who say it wasn't a Star at all, but a "distant company of shining angels" to the Mormons who believe the Star was seen that night not just in Bethlehem, but completely around the world at the same time (think on that one for a while) to the most wild theory of all (courtesy of the Jehovah's Witnesses) that the "Star of Bethlehem is seen as a product of Satan, rather than a sign from God, since the star led the astrologers to Jerusalem where they met King Herod's plan to kill Jesus."
 (Awake!
 July 8, 1994, pp.6-7 / www.watchtower.org)

 Which (finally!) brings us back to what prompted all this to begin with.
 In November 1951, Arthur C. Clarke published his short story The Star (cover seen at left).
 I read it in a science fiction anthology paperback in the summer of 1973 and never forgot it.
-I could put up a file of the story itself, but found something even better - here's the author himself reading it - take a listen!
+I could put up a file of the story itself, but found something even better - an audio recording of the story - take a listen!

 The story was anthologized a number of times in different collections and on December 20th, 1985, it was dramatized on the remake of THE TWILIGHT ZONE.
 To read about the making of it (and see the actual episode), direct your attention to the Regulus Star Notes site below: